 Activator Technique (see Treatment Method below) includes testing and adjustment for all joints of the body from the feet to the head.

 We have great success with sports injuries including foot and ankle sprains, either acute or chronic.
-The Activator Instrument allows graduated force for acute injuries with swelling and can accelerate healing by restoring normal joint motion early in the healing phase.
+Instrument adjustment allows graduated force for acute injuries with swelling and can accelerate healing by restoring normal joint motion early in the healing phase.

 If an orthotic (foot arch support) is needed to maintain a correction we can fit and dispense orthotics that are effective and affordable.
 If needed we can refer to a podiatrist for special needs.